noamross/jekyll-site/_posts/2014-04-16-vectorization-in-r--why.md

 efficient than if you write long program, with the added overhead of many function calls.
 This is not the case in all other languages.
-Often, in compiled languages, you want to stick with lots of very simple statements, because it allows the compiler to figure out the most efficient translation of the code.
+Often, in compiled languages, you want to stick with lots of very simple statements, because that allows the compiler to figure out the most efficient translation of the code.

 2. Everything is a vector